Attribution is required when using geoBoundaries.

 fill = "Country",

-title = "Map of India & Pakistan",
+title = "Map of India and Pakistan",

 subtitle = "CGAZ does not overlap",